Agilatech/lynxari-mysql-application/README.md

 ### Purpose
 The purpose of this application is to store device data outputs to MySQL databases.
-It queries the system for device data properties and streams, and writes the results to tables in databases as defined in the configuration.
+It queries the system for device data properties and streams, and responds whenever data appears.
+Using the configuration to guide its behavior, it writes the results to a database table.

 ### Usage